 Instead, he will get just 5 days off from the final in Tokyo before retuning to his club’s pre-season training, and that will have included a minimum 16-hour journey across half the world.
 Is this enough time to rest and recover physically and mentally after a congested and non-stop 11-month schedule?

-FIFA has the responsibility to regulate the game to protect its interests including the health and well-being of players.
-Yet they choose to set no limits on how many games they play or the minimum amount of off-season they must be permitted.
+FIFA has the global responsibility to regulate the game to protect its interests including the health and well-being of players.
+Yet they have not set any limits on how many games they play or the minimum amount of off-season they must be permitted.

 Protecting Players’ Interests